weiy1991/weiy1991.github.io/_pages/about.md

 Research Interests
 ======
-My research focuses on multi-modality and real-world deployable embodied intelligence.
-I am particularly interested in integrating tactile manipulation, deformable simulation, and perception to develop robust solutions for robot manipulation tasks.
-My work aims to advance the field of soft robotics and enable intelligent systems to operate effectively in complex, real-world environments.
+My primary research interests lie in end-to-end autonomous driving, reinforcement learning-based autonomous driving, and mobile robotics applications.
+The overarching goal of my work is to develop embodied edge intelligence agents that can operate effectively in the era of embodied intelligence.

 Education